TalosSources/stomatal_hybrid_modelling/README.md

 * create conda environment using requirements
 * where the T&C files are (need to download?)
 * say that they need to run once T&C with the base model ??
-* explain how to choose the files
+* explain how to choose the sites
 * explain how to run training (+ some infos about perf?)
+* explain again the .yaml (and some other stuff from python)